 DSO provides us with a gauge to measure the timing of cash collections against accounts receivable and related revenue.
 DSO is derived by dividing our average patient accounts receivable for the fiscal period by our average daily revenue for the fiscal period.
-The timing of billing and collecting on our receivables can be affected by many factors, including the annual revalidation of third-party insurance in our PDS business which typically occurs in the first quarter of each year; pre-claim reviews and post-claim reviews associated with

-Medicare's Review Choice Demonstration Program; acquisition and system transition activities; among other things.
-The collection cycle for the businesses within our HHH segment is also generally longer than the businesses within our PDS segment, primarily due to longer billing cycles for HHH, which is generally billed in thirty day increments.
+The timing of billing and collecting on our receivables can be affected by many factors, including the annual revalidation of third-party insurance in our PDS business which typically occurs in the first quarter of each year; pre-claim reviews and post-claim reviews associated with Medicare's Review Choice Demonstration Program; acquisition and system transition activities; among other things.
+The collection cycle for the businesses within our HHH segment, which is generally billed in thirty day increments, is also generally longer than the businesses within our PDS segment.
 The following table presents our trailing five quarter consolidated DSO for the respective periods:

-April 3, 2021 July 3, 2021 October 2, 2021 January 1, 2022 April 2, 2022 Days Sales Outstanding 40.2 41.6 43.4 44.9 46.5
+October 2, 2021 January 1, 2022 April 2, 2022 July 2, 2022 October 1, 2022 Days Sales Outstanding 43.4 44.9 46.5 50.0 47.8